josephs1/UGV-Robot/README.md

 ## Tests
 The "Tests" folder contains code for testing purposes, such as scripts programming the Arduino, scripts for the laptop client, and scripts for the Jetson Orin Nano.
 The goal is to understand basic functionality of using new libraries, suchas WebSocket, Pygame joystick controllers, Serial connections and commands, etc.

+## ROS_Extras
+Contains extra files that were used in editing other downloaded git repositories.
+Since saved files in those folders cannot be seen in this repository, they were put inside this folder.